 Philips Delight School on Catoctin Mountain was the last operating white one room schoolhouse in Frederick County when it was closed in 1955.

-A view of Thurmont's town square looking west along Main Street.
-The building on the left with the spire is the Thurmont National Bank.
+A view of Thurmont's town square looking west along Main Street towards Catoctin Mountain.
+The building on the left with the spire was built in 1891 as the Birely and Osler Bank.
+In 1901, a federal charter was secured for the Thurmont National Bank, which moved into the Birely and Osler building.

 The Emmitsburg Band marching in a parade along Emmitsburg's Main Street.